evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

     * libmysqlclient-dev
     * mysql-server
     * libxml2-dev
-    * libslt-dev
+    * libxslt-dev
     * rabbitmq-server
     * supervisor

 You can install all required packages with the following.
 You will be prompted for a mysql root password.
 You may leave this blank if you wish, but it is recommended that you set a secure password and remember it for later.

-:command:`$ sudo apt-get install git-core build-essential python-dev python-pip nginx bzip2 memcached libmysqlclient-dev mysql-server libxml2-dev libslt-dev rabbitmq-server supervisor`
+:command:`$ sudo apt-get install git-core build-essential python-dev python-pip nginx bzip2 memcached libmysqlclient-dev mysql-server libxml2-dev libxslt-dev rabbitmq-server supervisor`

 You will also be needing to edit text, so make sure to install your favorite text editor if *nano* or *vi* (not *vim*) aren't your cup of tea: